microtrain/bootcamp/02-ProgrammingBasics/README.md

 ### Data Types
 In short a data type determines how a given variable can be treated, that is to say what operations are allowed on a given varaible.
 What is the value of 'Hello' + 1?
 That depends on the language the the data types.
 In JavaScript, hello + 1 would return 'Hello1' that is because JavaScript is loosely typed while when working with numbers the ```+``` operator is mathmatical, it also is a used for string concatination when in the string context.
 Since 'hello' is not a number JavaScript will assume both sides of the equations are a string and as such will performa string concatination rather than than a mathmatical operation.
 This where we get the meme if 20 + '20' is 2020 you might be a JavaScript developer.
 In JavaScript 20 + '20' = 2020 but 20 + 20 = 40 this is becasue the latter is 2 numbers while the former is a string and a number.

-In PHP ```20 + '20'``` would return 40 and ```'hello' + 1``` would return 1 this is because ```.``` is the operator for concatinating strings and ```+``` is strictly a mathmatical operator.
+In PHP ```20 + '20'``` would return 40 and ```'hello' + 1``` would return 1 this is because ```.``` is the opera*tor for concatinating strings and ```+``` is strictly a mathmatical operator.
 In the former, since the string can be a number it is converted to a number in the later, the value of 'hello' cannot be numeric but PHP will still try to make since of it, so 'hello' equates to 0;

 These are both examples of loosley or dynamically typed languages.
 In a strongly typed language such a Java or TypeScript ```'20' + 20``` would throw a type error.

 #### DataTypes in Various Languages
 Every language has it's own specific set of data types ad well as it's own set of rules for those types.
-Most language's will have some notion of the following strings, booleans, numbers, arrays and objects.
+Most languages will have some notion of the following data types strings, booleans, numbers, null, arrays and objects.

 * [PHP](http://php.net/manual/en/language.types.intro.php)
 * [Bash](http://tldp.org/LDP/abs/html/declareref.html)